CreativeHubTeam/houndsbot/README.md

 # houndsbot

-Server fivem script created to search the players channel history to find the identifiers of the players data
+Server fivem script created to search the players channel history to find the identifiers of the players data The script is optimised, tested on a 300 online players server

 # Cofnig: